-- Two year diploma
+- Two-year diploma

 - Fall start

 - Includes fourth semester practicum

-- e-learning
+- E-Learning

-Phone: 403.284.8470 or Email: fvp.info@sait.ca
+School of Information and Communication Technologies Phone: 403.284.8470 Email: fvp.info@sait.ca

-The film and video industry entertains, challenges, impacts our understanding of current events, heightens our awareness of social issues, and even influences our buying decisions.
+The Film and video industry entertains, challenges, impacts our understanding of current events, heightens our awareness of social issues, and even influences our buying decisions.
 Be a part of this cultural phenomenon, and enroll in the Film and Video Production (FVP) program.